Bunniez is a rabbit lover and has expertise in husbandry and grooming techniques for long-haired lagomorphs.

-Little fuzzy balls of fluff, Jersey Woolly rabbits are beautiful animals, and beautiful pets.
-However I must issue a caveat here, this type of rabbit is not suitable for outdoor living in a hutch, it is not suitable as a pet for energetic children who may handle it roughly, and it is not suitable for anyone who doesn't have the time to take care of its beautiful coat.
+As little fuzzy balls of fluff, Jersey Woolly rabbits are beautiful animals that make beautiful pets.
+However, I must issue a caveat here: This type of rabbit is not suitable for outdoor living in a hutch, it is not suitable as a pet for energetic children who may handle it roughly, and it is not suitable for anyone who doesn't have the time to take care of its beautiful coat.

 Because this is a show breed, I will give some information about what sort of points to look for in a Jersey Woolly Rabbit.

 - Size: A Jersey Woolly rabbit should be almost like a ball, with its length equal to its width.
 It is considered a fault if a Jersey Woolly rabbit is too narrow or long in head or body.

 - Fur: The fur should also be full and replete and evenly distributed over the body.
 Thinning fur, fur which is matted, wiry, coarse, or even too soft in mature rabbits, and fur that is too soft or of uneven lengths are all faults.

 - Ears: Ears should be held nicely and, ideally, should be two and a half inches long.
 Ears that are not held nicely erect are also considered to be faults.

 - Wool: Wool is naturally a very important part of showing a Jersey Woolly rabbit.
 It should have an even density, an even length, and a pleasing texture.

 Faults that lead to disqualification include very narrow, long body types, ears that are over three inches in length, wool that is less than one and a half inches long on the top, back, and sides of the rabbit, and wool that grows below the ankle joint.

 You Don't Have to Have a Show Bunny